binilinlquad/binilinlquad.github.io/_drafts/build-telegram-xkcd-bot-in-clojure.md

 ---
 # Background
 Clojure is one of languages I am learning since 2 years ago irregulary.
 Now is time to practice it through toy project.
 This project has these requirements:
-- i can do it in my spare time
+- can be done in my spare time
-- no time limit, but feature scoped to minimum
+- no time limit, but feature is scoped to minimum
 - make simple outgoing request
 - respond to limited incoming request
 - serve one small functionality